 East Whiteland Township, Ricoh USA Inc., and the Tredyffrin Easttown Historical Society, with the invaluable help of many individual financial supporters,

-on what is today occupied by the Great Valley Corporate Center, in Malvern, Pa.
+on land that is today occupied by the Great Valley Corporate Center, in Malvern, Pa.

-This dedication will be held within the Great Valley Corporate Center on the campus of Ricoh at 70 Valley Stream Parkway, near the intersection
+The dedication ceremony was held within the Great Valley Corporate Center on the campus of Ricoh at 70 Valley Stream Parkway, near the intersection

 Few people today are aware of the existence of the legendary Main Line Airport, let alone its many contributions to fixed-wing and rotary-wing aviation.